 Discover some of Fort Wayne's great festivals including Johnny Appleseed Festival in the Fall, Night of Lights, Three Rivers Festival, and Taste of the Arts.
 With free admission, it’s the perfect activity to do on a budget.

-With over 100 miles of trails for biking and hiking, there are endless adventures in store.
+With more than 100 miles of trails for biking and hiking, there are endless adventures in store.
 Take a preplanned route that will take you through downtown, to a playground, or to a river, and more.

 Splash pads are a great way to cool off and have fun.
 With splash pads located all over the city, you can find one close or explore a different one for a new adventure.